 The aim of the scheme was to increase bank lending by up to £70bn.

 The government changed the rules in January 2014, with this type of funding is no longer used to support mortgage lending.

 The scheme aimed to bolster the economy, by halting a downward spiral of lending and borrowing that the UK had experienced since the onset of the credit crunch and international banking crisis.

 Banks and building societies are able to access the funds until the end of January 2015.

 In essence, the Bank of England is letting commercial banks borrow funds from it cheaply, so that the banks then pass this on in the form of cheap loans to firms.

 What is the point?

-The point is to encourage the UK's commercial banks to borrow more money, and more cheaply than at present, so they can then in turn lend it to people and companies who wish to borrow.
+The point is to encourage the UK's commercial banks to borrow more money, and more cheaply than at present, so they can then in turn lend it to companies who wish to borrow.

 So what are the mechanics of FLS?